Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RENRn0EnoZE.md

 ### Transcript

-> what about allowing a second person to buggy uh i maybe i don't know why we haven't done that i mean maybe it's like something with uh networking uh that it's like expensive to do it i don't know i'll put that on q side if you want to see that
+> what about allowing a second person to buggy, i maybe i don't know why we haven't done that i mean maybe it's like something with, networking, that it's like expensive to do it i don't know i'll put that on q side if you want to see that